bramu/help.trusender.github.io/_articles/transactional-email-campaigns.md

 # What is a transactional campaign?

 Transactional campaigns are sent to all customers including those who are unsubscribed.
-These messages should provide important account or transaction information, such as password resets, receipts or delivery/shipping confirmation.
+These messages should only be used to deliver important information about a customer's account or transaction such as password resets, receipts or delivery/shipping confirmation.
 They are **not** marketing campaigns and should be very carefully used for communications the customer needs in order to conduct business with you.

 Read our guide to [Transactional emails - including types, best practices and examples](https://www.getvero.com/resources/guides/lifecycle-marketing/transactional-emails).